fbpx

 • The individual took reasonable action in good faith that was necessary in order to protect the animal from imminent danger or suffering;

-• The individual determined that the vehicle was locked or otherwise had no reasonable way for the animal to be removed from the vehicle;
+• The individual determined that the vehicle was locked or that no one could reasonably remove the animal from the vehicle.

 • The individual contacted local law enforcement, 911, the fire department, or animal control;